MohamadNourAldeeb/basic_expressjs/README.md

-`JWT_EXPIRES_IN `  to generate a key for expires like  90d `REFRESH_TOKEN_KEY`  the private key to generate  refreshTokens for users `REFRESH_TOKEN_EXPIRES_IN `  to generate a key for expires like  90d
+`JWT_EXPIRES_IN `  to generate a key for expires like  90d `REFRESH_TOKEN_KEY`  the private key to generate  refreshTokens for users `REFRESH_TOKEN_EXPIRES_IN `  to generate a key for expires like  90d `email` the email of your gmail account
+`emailpassword ` the app password for your account

 # Usage

 in this api there is the following endpoints:
 1. `POST` /auth/signup : to signUp a new account
    you will need to send the following  information as a json
-   full_name , gender , phoneNumber , username , password , role_id,customPermissions
+   full_name , gender ,email, phoneNumber , username , password , role_id, customPermissions
+2. `POST` auth/verification/email: to enter the verification code you will need to send the following information as a json verifiedCode
-2. `POST` auth/login: to log in to your account you will need to send the following information as a json username, password
+3. `POST` auth/login: to log in to your account you will need to send the following information as a json username, password
-3. `GET` /admin/role :  to get all in db
+4. `GET` /admin/role :  to get all in db
-4. `POST` /admin/role/create : to create new role for this user  with title and text
+5. `POST` /admin/role/create : to create new role for this user  with title and text
-5. `PUT` /admin/role/update/id: to update one of you role with the id
+6. `PUT` /admin/role/update/id: to update one of you role with the id
-6. `DELETE` /admin/delete/id: to delete one of you role with the id
+7. `DELETE` /admin/delete/id: to delete one of you role with the id

 # Authentication